GRADUATE PROGRAM FACULTY

 Andrew W. Truman, Assistant Professor, Ph.D., University of London, UK.
 Understanding the role of molecular chaperones in cancer using quantitative proteomics, molecular biology, systems biology and model organisms.

-Shan Yan, Associate Professor.
+Shan Yan, Professor.
 Ph.D., Fudan University, Shanghai, China.
 Oxidative DNA damage, replication stress, and DNA repair of single-strand breaks.
 Developmental biology of Xenopus.

 Department of Chemistry